Article Overview:

 - Wait for a short period (up to 15 seconds)

-- Send a slack message
+- Send a Slack message

 - Trigger a webhook URL

-- Set some data to context (to be used in conjunctions with other actions, such as executing a journey, where you want to pass a specific data to the corresponding execution)
+- Set some data to context (to be used in conjunctions with other actions, such as executing a journey, where you want to pass specific data to the corresponding execution)

 When testing applications, how the flow works in different scenarios.
 For example: